-For one year from the date of purchase, when this Craftsman Gas Chain Saw is maintained, lubricated and tuned up according to the instruction manual, Sears will repair, free of charge, any defect in material or workmanship.
+For one year from the date of purchase, when this Craftsman Gas Chain Saw is maintained, lubricated, and tuned-up according to the instruction manual, Sears will repair, free of charge, any defect in material or workmanship.

-This warranty excludes the bar, chain, spark plug and air filter, which are expendable parts and become worn during normal use.
+This warranty does not include the bar, chain, spark plug, and air filter, which are expendable parts and become worn during normal use.

-If this Gas Chain Saw is used for commercial or rental purposes, this warranty applies for 30 days from the date of purchase.
+If this Gas Chain Saw is used for commercial or rental purposes, this warranty applies for only 30 days from the date of purchase.